-Students have the opportunity to develop their talents in both acting and technical theatre through the production of at least one play each semester.
+Students have the opportunity to develop their talents in both acting and technical theatre through the production of at least one play or musical each semester.
 All students involved in SMC Theatre productions, either acting or backstage, are enrolled in the Drama Workshop class each semester they participate.
-The Drama Club and Delta Psi Omega (the Drama Fraternity) also foster interest in theatre by engaging in on-campus activities and attending area theatre productions.
+The Drama Club also fosters interest in theatre by engaging in on-campus activities and attending area theatre productions.